Australian Crawl discography

 Australian Crawl was an Australian surf / pop rock band.
 The band released four studio albums, three live albums, six compilations, seventeen singles, one extended play, and three video albums.
 These include releases credited to Australian Crawl, Australian Crawl and James Reyne (but not his solo material), and 'Members of Australian Crawl'.

-Formation and line-up

 The band was founded by James Reyne (lead vocals/piano), his younger brother David Reyne (drums), Brad Robinson (rhythm guitar), Paul Williams (bass guitar) and Simon Binks (lead guitar) in 1978.
 David Reyne left in 1979 and was replaced by Bill McDonough (drums, percussion), and in October 1980 the band was joined by his younger brother Guy McDonough (vocals, rhythm guitar).
 In 1979, Australian Crawl recorded their first single, "Beautiful People", produced by Little River Band's guitarist David Briggs.
 Briggs helped them gain a recording contract with EMI Records; he also produced their debut album The Boys Light Up in 1980, which peaked at number four on the Australian Kent Music Report album charts and remained on the charts for 101 consecutive weeks from 1981 to 1982.

 The band's second album, Sirocco, was released in 1981 and achieved number one on the albums charts.
 On the 1981 Australian End of Year Album Charts, Sirocco is number two, behind Double Fantasy by John Lennon and ahead of AC/DC's Back in Black, making it the best-charting album by an Australian act for the year.
 Their third album, Sons of Beaches, was released in 1982; it also reached number one.
 Bill McDonough left before they recorded their extended play, Semantics, in 1983, which achieved number one on the Kent Music Report singles chart.
 Bill McDonough was replaced on drums, temporarily by Graham Bidstrup and permanently by John Watson.
 Semantics contained the track "Reckless (Don't Be So)", which is described as a number one-single in Music Australia's profile on James Reyne.
 The live album Phalanx was a stop-gap measure between studio albums; nevertheless, it reached number four on the albums charts during December 1983.
 In early 1984, the band signed with Geffen Records for international release of their material.